georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-metrics-boxplot-aggregation.md

 }
 ```

+%  TESTRESPONSE[s/\.\.\./"took": $body.took,"timed_out": false,"_shards": $body._shards,"hits": $body.hits,/]

 In this case, the lower and upper whisker values are equal to the min and max.
 In general, these values are the 1.5 * IQR range, which is to say the nearest values to `q1 - (1.5 * IQR)` and `q3 + (1.5 * IQR)`.
 Since this is an approximation, the given values may not actually be observed values from the data, but should be within a reasonable error bound of them.
 While the Boxplot aggregation doesn’t directly return outlier points, you can check if `lower > min` or `upper < max` to see if outliers exist on either side, and then query for them directly.

 ## Script [_script_3]

-If you need to create a boxplot for values that aren’t indexed exactly you should create a [runtime field](docs-content://manage-data/data-store/mapping/runtime-fields.md) and get the boxplot of that.
+If you need to create a boxplot for values that aren’t indexed exactly you should create a [runtime field](runtime.md) and get the boxplot of that.
 For example, if your load times are in milliseconds but you want values calculated in seconds, use a runtime field to convert them:

 ```console
 GET latency/_search